The Secret to Becoming a Highly Paid Salesman

 To be successful you need to develop and maintain a positive mental attitude, recognizing that if you have a poor attitude there is a very good chance that the prospective customer will see it and your sales performance will suffer.

-The most successful salespeople, that work for certified contractors, maintain a healthy lifestyle, they dress for success, have polished communication skills and they are very good at Time Management.
+The most successful salespeople, that work for certified contractors, maintain a healthy lifestyle, dress for success, have polished communication skills, and are very good at Time Management.

-As a professional salesperson you are responsible for learning as much as you can about your company, the companies sales process, the products you are selling and your industry.
+As a professional salesperson, you are responsible for learning as much as you can about your company, the company's sales process, the products you are selling, and your industry.
 That may mean that you may have to look for extended learning opportunities outside of your company.

-You must have the personal discipline to continually work on self-improvement through reading books, watching videos, listening to audio recordings and attending seminars and trainings as much as you can.
-Remember high income earning salespeople are always sharpening the saw.
+You must have the personal discipline to continually work on self-improvement through reading books, watching videos, listening to audio recordings, and attending seminars and training as much as you can.
+Remember high-income earning salespeople are always sharpening the saw.